jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 Adjust the menu as desired by adding or subtracting items.

 This is the prompt with formatting:
 > Please create a grocery list for me from this menu.
 I am going to provide a template for your output . \<placeholder\> are my placeholders for content.
 Try to fit the output into one or more of the placeholders that I list.
 Please preserve the formatting and overall template that I provide.
+>
-This is the template: Aisle \<name of aisle\>: \<item needed from aisle\>, \<qty\> (\<dish(es) used in\>)
+> This is the template: Aisle \<name of aisle\>: \<item needed from aisle\>, \<qty\> (\<dish(es) used in\>)

-And finally:
+And finally, after the grocery list has been generated:
 > I want to serve the meal at 3PM.
 Create a step-by-step schedule of what I should be doing so that the meal can be served at the desired time.

 ### Hexagonal Architecture Q&A
-This is interesting, since it suggests that ChatGPT understand Markdown Language.
+This is an interesting example, since it will pull information from websites, and it suggests that ChatGPT understand Markdown Language.
 > I am going to give you a template for your output.
 CAPITALIZED WORDS are my placeholders.
 Fill in my placeholders with your output.
 Please preserve the overall formatting of my template.
 My template is, with Topic, Question and Answer each listed separately.
 I.e., do not put the Answer on the same line as the Question:
 >
 >##Topic: \<TOPIC NAME\>